Hisaronu holidays 2019 / 2020

 In spite of its rapid evolution into a popular tourist resort, Hisaronu has a decidedly Turkish ambience and has kept most of its authentic charm and culture.
-The prices here are reasonable and there are plenty of bars, cafes and restaurants, so it’s great for holidaymakers who are travelling on more of a shoestring budget.
+The prices here are reasonable and there are plenty of bars, cafes and restaurants, so it’s great for holidaymakers who are travelling on more of a shoestring budget and looking for a cheap holiday.
 What Hisaronu lacks in size, it more than makes up for in ambience.
-The resort is generally quiet and relaxed, but has plenty of activities on offer including the Luna Amusement Park, drag show at Talk of the Town and plenty of local events including dancing and live music.
+The resort is generally quiet and relaxed but has plenty of activities on offer including the Luna Amusement Park, drag show at Talk of the Town and plenty of local events including dancing and live music.

 Ocean Blue High Class Hotel